NeilJustice/ZenUnitAndMetalMock/README.md

 FACTS(FizzBuzz_EndNumberIs0OrNegative_ThrowsInvalidArgument)
 FACTS(FizzBuzz_EndNumberIsGreaterThan0_ReturnsFizzBuzzSequence)
 // EVIDENCE concludes the declaration of facts section
-// and begins the presentation of evidence section, also known as the test class body.
+// and begins the presentation of evidence section - also known as the test class body.
 EVIDENCE

 // In ZenUnit test names are duplicated between the FACTS section and the EVIDENCE section
 // by way of a carefully-considered design decision to maximize long-term readability of safety-critical test code.
 // This design of test names always up top instead of scattered throughout potentially large test files
-// makes it a quick read to confirm that a test class tests
+// makes it straightforward to quickly confirm that a test class tests
 // a cohesive set of functionality using a consistent test naming convention.

 // TEST1X1 defines a 1-by-1 value-parameterized test
 // that processes its typesafe variadic arguments list 1-by-1.
 // This TEST1X1 defines 4 independent unit tests for FizzBuzz(),
-// each of which will run within separate instances of test class FizzBuzzTests at ZenUnit run time.
+// each of which will run within separate instances of test class FizzBuzzTests.
 TEST1X1(FizzBuzz_EndNumberIs0OrNegative_ThrowsInvalidArgument,
    int invalidFizzBuzzEndNumber,
    std::numeric_limits<int>::min(),